Ringwood, Ontario

+Ringwood is a hamlet in York Region, Ontario, Canada, in the Town of Whitchurch–Stouffville.
+The hamlet is centred at the intersection of Stouffville Road and Highway 48, on the Little Rouge River, a tributary of the Rouge River on the Oak Ridges Moraine.
+The community originally straddled the townships of Markham and Whitchurch in the County of York.

+History

+The hamlet was named Ringwood in 1856 by George Sylvester, postmaster and owner of a general store, after the town of Ringwood, in Hampshire, England.
+It was first settled in the 1790s by George Fockler from Pennsylvania (land on northwest corner of Highway 48 and Main Street later farmed by Samuel Fockler).

+In 1857, Ringwood had a population of 200, which grew only slightly to 225 by 1910.
+By 1972, the population had dropped to 172.
+Between 2008 and 2010, more than 250 homes were constructed in Ringwood's Cardinal Point subdivision north of Main Street.

 Once a community distinct from Stouffville, Ringwood has long functioned as the western gateway into Stouffville.

 Prior to January 1, 1971, Ringwood south of Main Street was located in Markham, Ontario with northern section located within Stouffville.

 Ringwood's landmark corner-store and post office at Main Street and Highway 48, which served as the entrance to Stouffville since 1851, was expropriated and demolished by the Town of Whitchurch–Stouffville in 2008 in order to widen Main Street.
 Other Ringwood landmarks were demolished for the widening of Highway 48 in the 1950s.
 An important archaeological site in Ringwood dating back to 1500 BC was destroyed with the expansion of Spring Lakes Golf Course in 1981.
-Immediately north of Ringwood an important late-sixteenth /early-seventeenth century Huron-Wendat ancestral village (the so-called Ratcliff or Baker Hill site) was discovered on the brow of a hill overlooking the tributary of the Little Rouge River which runs into Ringwood.
+Immediately north of Ringwood, an important late sixteenth or early seventeenth-century Wendat (Huron) ancestral village (the so-called Ratcliff or Baker Hill site) was discovered on the brow of a hill overlooking the tributary of the Little Rouge River which runs into Ringwood.
 Much of the site was destroyed by the expansion of a neighboring quarry.